List of freshwater ecoregions in Africa and Madagascar

-This is a list of freshwater ecoregions in Africa and Madagascar, as identified by the World Wildlife Fund (WWF).
+This is a list of freshwater ecoregions in Africa and Madagascar as identified by the World Wildlife Fund (WWF).

-The WWF divides the Earth's land surface into ecoregions, defined as "large area[s] of land or water containing a distinct assemblage of natural communities and species".
-Ecoregions are grouped into bioregions, "a complex of ecoregions that share a similar biogeographic history, and thus often have strong affinities at higher taxonomic levels (e.g. genera, families)."
+The WWF categorizes the Earth's land surface into ecoregions, which are defined as "large area[s] of land or water containing a distinct assemblage of natural communities and species."
+These ecoregions are further grouped into bioregions, "a complex of ecoregions that share a similar biogeographic history, and thus often have strong affinities at higher taxonomic levels (e.g. genera, families)."
 The Earth's land surface is divided into eight biogeographic realms.
-Most of Africa lies in the Afrotropical realm, although the freshwater ecoregions of North Africa have much in common with the Palearctic.
+While most of Africa falls within the Afrotropical realm, the freshwater ecoregions of North Africa share similarities with the Palearctic realm.

-Each ecoregion is also classified into major habitat types, or biomes.
+Each ecoregion is also classified into major habitat types or biomes.

-Many consider this classification to be quite decisive, and some propose these as stable borders for bioregional democracy initiatives.
+Many view this classification as decisive, and some propose using these boundaries as stable borders for bioregional democracy initiatives.